 - 1. Patient age, weight and clinical risk factors with highest priority given to patients at highest risk. - 2.
 Availability of treatment. - 3.
-Feasibility of treatment as remdesivir and sotrovimab require intravenous infusion. - 4.
+Feasibility of treatment as remdesivir and monoclonal antibody therapy require intravenous infusion. - 4.
 Activity against circulating COVID 19 variants.
-In terms of efficacy against the omicron variant, NIH guidelines rank therapy in the following order: nirmatrelvir-ritonavir (Paxlovid), sotrovimab, remdesivir and molnupiravir.
+In terms of efficacy against the current omicron variants, NIH guidelines rank therapy in the following order: nirmatrelvir-ritonavir (Paxlovid), remdesivir, bebtelovimab, and molnupiravir (over age 18 years).

 For those products that have FDA EUA and not full approval, - Please review the EUA Fact Sheet for Healthcare Providers, and review the EUA Fact Sheet for Patients with the family.
-No signed consent is required
+No signed consent is required.